Otann/garden-gnome/README.md

 will observe changes in directories specified in your garden config and automatically recompile mentioned namespaces whenever files change.

-If you have [Figwheel][figwheel] running, it will pick your changes automatically, so will have a closed loop from editing garden code to seeing changes in your browser instantly.
+If you have [Figwheel][figwheel] set up, it will pick your changes automatically, so will have a closed loop from editing garden code to seeing changes in your browser instantly.

 ## Credits